fishcus/KAP-manual/en/model/cube/cube_design_best_practices.en.md

 - **Deciding Rowkey Encodings**

   Another setting that often brings troubles to a newbie is rowkey encoding.
 The trap here is **dictionary encoding is NOT applicable to Ultra-High-Cardinality (UHC) columns**.
 The bar of UHC is 1 millions by experience.
-That is why knowning the cardinality of columns is so important.
+That is why knowing the cardinality of columns is so important.

-  The guidline of choosing rowkey encoding is as following:
+  The guideline of choosing rowkey encoding is as following:

   - Start with `date`, `time`, and `dictionary` encoding.
 Date and time have their own specific encodings.
 For numbers and strings with cardinality under 1 millions, `dictionary` is usually the most efficient encoding.
   - For UHC columns, if they are numbers, choose `integer` or `double` encoding.